George Floyd death anniversary: Reckoning with police violence in limbo

 “You have to have the faith that it will happen, because it didn’t happen overnight for Martin Luther King Jr. or Malcolm X. It didn’t happen overnight for Rev. Al Sharpton and Rev. Jesse Jackson," he said about meaningful social change.
 “You can't expect it to happen overnight for us, but it will happen.”

 Morrison reported from New York.
-Associated Press writer Claudia Lauer contributed to this story from Philadelphia.
+Associated Press writers Claudia Lauer in Philadelphia and Colleen Long in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.